ietf-wg-cellar/ebml-specification/specification.markdown

 | No                | n/a                     | No                   | No                                         |
 | No                | n/a                     | Yes                  | Yes                                        |
 | No                | n/a                     | No                   | No                                         |

+#### Note on the Use of default attributes to define non-Mandatory EBML Elements

+If an EBML Element is not Mandatory, has a defined default value, and is an Empty EBML Element then the EBML Element MUST be interpreted as expressing the default value.

 ### EBML Header Elements